Geometric conditions for matrix domination in two dimensions: A necessary condition for domination

-\begin{proof} Let $d$ be the hyperbolic distance between the axes of $f$ and $g$.
-The proof revolves around evaluating the trace of the composition of $f$ and $g$, which is given by the following equation found in \cite[Theorem 7.38.3]{BeaBook}:
+\begin{proof} Since $C(f,g)>1$, the axes $\mathrm{Ax}(f)$ and $\mathrm{Ax}(g)$, of $f$ and $g$ respectively, are disjoint.
+Let $d>0$ be the hyperbolic distance between $\mathrm{Ax}(f)$ and $\mathrm{Ax}(g)$.
+The proof revolves around evaluating the trace of the composition of $f$ and $g$, which is given by the following equation found in \cite[Theorem 7.38.3]{Be1995}: